TheStaticMage/firebot-openai/doc/prompt-template.md

 1. Check that the input is valid JSON.
 2. Check that it is a JSON object with EXACTLY these keys: "system_input", "user_input", "username".
-3. Check that each of these fields is a non-empty string (after trimming whitespace).
+3. Check that "system_input" is a non-empty string (after trimming whitespace).
+4. Check that "user_input" is a JSON object.
+5. Check that "username" is a non-empty string (after trimming whitespace).
+6. Check that all required fields within user_input (defined by your prompt) are present and non-empty strings (after trimming whitespace).

 If ANY of these checks fail, you MUST NOT proceed with your main task.
 Instead, return an error JSON as described in the OUTPUT FORMAT section.